danielmoi/vim-tute/02-write-and-save.md

 We have now saved our file!
 That output tells us that
-1. The file "hello.md" was written
+1. The file "hello.md" was saved
 2. It was a new file
 3. 2 lines were added
 4. 25 characters were added

+---
-## 1.6 Quit
+## Quit
 Now that we have saved the file (written to disk), we can quit!

 Type ":q"